Skip to content

 Generic Payee Penalty30%How many checks have vague/generic payee names?

 All three factors must be good.
-One bad factor drags down the entire score because each factor represents a different matching signal.
+One bad factor drags down the entire score.
 If check numbers are perfect but payee names are all “MISC”, Conto can’t confidently match transactions.

-When Conto encounters “TIP” on a check and “TIP” on a bank statement, it can’t determine if they’re the same transaction or two different tip payments.
-This ambiguity requires manual review.
+Names like TIP, PAYROLL, CASH, MISC, and OWNER are too vague to match reliably.
+When Conto sees “TIP” on both a check and a bank statement, it can’t determine if they’re the same transaction or two different tip payments.

-After the client itemized tip payments by employee name and re-exported, their score improved to Caution level with significantly better auto-matching.
+After itemizing tip payments by employee name and re-importing, their score improved to Caution with significantly better auto-matching.

 Some firms use generic names intentionally—it’s faster during data entry.
-This is a valid workflow choice, but it comes with a matching trade-off:
+This is a valid workflow choice with a matching trade-off:

 • Generic names = faster data entry, more manual review in Conto